India's Best Dancer (Hindi TV series) season 2

 India's Best Dancer 2 also known as India's Best Dancer: Best Ka Next Avatar is the second season of the Indian reality TV series India's Best Dancer.
 It premiered on 16 October 2021 on Sony Entertainment Television.
 This season hosted by Manish Paul.
-The Grand Finale was aired on 9 January 2022 and winner was Saumya Kamble.
+The Grand Finale was aired on 9 January 2022 and winner was Saumya Kamble, who later appeared as a choreographer in India's Best Dancer (Season 3) along with Raktim Thakuria and Saumya Kamble and Raktim Thakuria appeared as a choreographer in India's Best Dancer (Season 4) also.

 Concept

 India's Best Dancer will showcase the people of some of the best dancing talent, who with their solo performances, will compete to win the show.
 In the Grand Premiere, the judges announced the Top 12 contestants who will have a respective mentor in the journey ahead.
 Week-on-week these 12 contestants will have to impress the judges and audience alike to move closer to winning the most coveted title of India's Best Dancer.